-Professor K Grattan An External Examiner is normally an experienced member of academic staff from another Higher Education Institution, that acts as a critical friend to the staff delivering your programme of study.
+An External Examiner is normally an experienced member of academic staff from another Higher Education Institution, that acts as a critical friend to the staff delivering your programme of study.
 For some programmes, one of the External Examiners could be an industry expert to provide the professional expertise needed to support the programme.
 External examining is an essential part of Imperial's quality assurance and enhancement process, ensuring that academic standards are maintained.
 The knowledgeable and independent views of external examiners are invaluable in certifying that the university's awards are appropriate, of comparable standard to the rest of the sector, as well as highlighting good practice and/or potential areas of enhancement.

 During your programme you may be invited to meet your external examiners to discuss how you have found the programme.
 It is not appropriate however, for you to seek to submit complaints or representations directly to external examiners or to seek to influence them other than by giving feedback in a meeting.
 Inappropriate communication towards an examiner would make you liable for disciplinary action.
 If there is a specific issue that needs to be resolved, please see the Student Complaints Policy and Procedure.

 A university summary of External Examiners reports from the previous academic year can be found here:

+www.imperial.ac.uk/about/governance/academic-governance/academic-policy/externalexamining/

-www.imperial.ac.uk/about/governance/academic-governance/academic-policy/externalexamining/ Please note that you will need to be logged in to your Imperial account to access the summary reports.
+Please note that you will need to be logged in to your Imperial account to access the summary reports.

 The individual External Examiner reports for your programme/department are available from your department.

+Should students wish to view the external examiner reports for the MSc SRST, a request should be sent via email to secres-msc@imperial.ac.uk.

-Please email ph-pgt@imperial.ac.uk to request access to external examiner reports.
-Location and facilities Imperial has a number of campuses in London and the South-East.
+5. Location and facilities

+Imperial has a number of campuses in London and the South-East.
 All have excellent travel links and are easily accessible via public transport.

-Your main location of study will be:
+Your main location(s) of study will be:

+Q

+South Kensington Campus London SW7 2 AZ, UK

+Facilities

-South Kensington Campus Exhibition Road, South Kensington, SW7 2AZ Facilities Teaching and practical activities will take place in the Blackett Laboratory and the Huxley Building.
-Computer access and printing is available at Blackett Level 3 and the Central Library on Level 2.
-The department's postgraduate office is located at Blackett Level 3 and open Monday - Friday 9:30 -12:30, and 13:30 - 16:30.
+Computer access and printing is available at Blackett level 3 computer lab and the Central Library on level 2.
+The Department's postgraduate office is located at Blackett Laboratory 3rd floor and open Monday - Friday 09:30 - 16:30.

 If you notice any facility defects or maintenance issues, please contact the Customer Services Centre (CSC):